How to stay healthy on a cruise…that’s an oxymoron, right?

 1. Sanitise, sanitise, sanitise

 “Washy washy” as they like to say on Royal Caribbean!
 Every cruise line will have sanitising solution located all over the ship, particularly in dining areas.
 Whilst it doesn’t compare to washing your hands with soapy water for at least 30 seconds (you’ll find most have sinks in the buffet areas as well as the solution) it will go a long way to keeping germs at bay.
-I recommend you carry a small bottle of sanitizer in your handbag too (you can buy them in most chemists or supermarkets), so when you’re out and about touring you can keep yourself nice and germ-free.
+I recommend you carry a small bottle of sanitizer in your handbag too (Amazon has a range of products, check out prices here), so when you’re out and about touring you can keep yourself nice and germ-free.

 The crew will be meticulous about cleaning and sanitising public areas – handrails, door handles, any shared items (particularly ladles in buffets) but it doesn’t hurt to wash again after touching such items.
 And maybe consider touching elevator buttons with your pinkie or a knuckle…